chaofengc/IQA-PyTorch/Instruction.md

 ### Workflow

 Steps to contribute your codes to this repository:
-1. `git clone` the database to local computer
-1. `git pull` to get the latest version
+1. `git clone` and `git pull` the latest codes
-1. Write codes and test locally
+1. Create your own branch `git checkout -b`.
+Write codes and test.
-1. `git commit` with clean commit message
+1. `git commit` your changes with clean commit message
-1. Send pull request with `git push`. **[IMPORTANT]** To avoid messing up the main codebase, please always create a new branch for new changes and avoid directly push to the main branch.
-Create pull request in github website when you want to merge to the main branch.
-1. Repeat 2-5 for next contribution.
+1. Push your branch to github with `git push origin your_branch`.
+1. Open a pull request to merge your branch
+1. Get your PR reviewed and approved

+### Style

+- **Code style.** We basically follow the [PEP8 standard](https://www.python.org/dev/peps/pep-0008/).
+Please also refer to the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Please pay special attention to **indentations, spaces, linebreaks, name style, comments and docstrings**.
+- **Doc style.** Please refer to [Google Python Style Docstrings](https://sphinxcontrib-napoleon.readthedocs.io/en/latest/example_google.html).
+- **Commit message.** Please refer to [Git Commit Message Conventions](https://docs.google.com/document/d/1QrDFcIiPjSLDn3EL15IJygNPiHORgU1_OOAqWjiDU5Y/edit#) for good examples of commit message.
+You may also use tools like [cz-cli](https://github.com/commitizen/cz-cli).

 ### Tools and Codes